Dozens dead in Russian hockey team plane crash

 Medvedev's spokeswoman, Natalya Timakova, said he would alter his plans for the forum.
 The Kremlin said he would visit the crash site.

-Two people survived and were hospitalised, Emergencies Ministry official Sergei Miroshnichenko said.
+Two people survived and were hospitalized, Emergencies Ministry official Sergei Miroshnichenko said.

 The KHL's opening match in the city of Ufa was interrupted by news of the crash, stunning spectators and sports officials.
 A minute's silence was declared and the match postponed.